Skip to main content

 The CEO manages the Group on a day-to-day basis and makes decisions on matters affecting the operation, performance and strategy of the Group’s business.

-The Executive Committee is the most senior management committee of the Group and is accountable to the CEO.
-Under the stewardship of the CEO the Executive Committee has responsibility for the day-to-day management of the Group’s operations, excluding those matters which are reserved specifically for the Board.
+The Executive Leadership Team is the most senior management team of the Group and is accountable to the CEO.
+Under the stewardship of the CEO the Executive Leadership Team has responsibility for the day-to-day management of the Group’s operations, excluding those matters which are reserved specifically for the Board.
 They operate within the financial and risk limits set by the Board.

-Led by the CEO, the Executive Committee has primary authority and responsibility for the day-to-day operations of, and the development of strategy for the Group.
+Led by the CEO, the Executive Leadership Team has primary authority and responsibility for the day-to-day operations of, and the development of strategy for the Group.

 - Group Company Secretary and Head of Corporate Governance